BenGH28/qtile-spotify-widget/README.md

 - see also Qtile's built-in [`TextBox`](https://docs.qtile.org/en/stable/manual/ref/widgets.html#libqtile.widget.TextBox) for more keys to customize

-## Future
-- I would like to eventually see about mergin this into Qtile's built-in widgets but will work on it here until I start that process

 ## Alternatives

 - [Mpris2](https://docs.qtile.org/en/stable/manual/ref/widgets.html#libqtile.widget.Mpris2) a more generic widget using `dbus-next`